booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A2/README.md

      e is 65537 (0x010001)
      ```

    * Create a new certificate signing request (CSR) from the private key you just generated:
+     __ATTENTION:__ Make sure in the field "Common Name" you enter `localhost`
      ```Bash
      ~# openssl req -new -key localhost.key -out localhost.csr
      You are about to be asked to enter information that will be incorporated